1854books/VCRM/README.md

 ## Conclusion or What is *Religion*?

+Excerpt From *The Complete Works of the Swami Vivekananda, Volume 1*: What is Religion?[^41]

 <details>
 <summary>

-Excerpt From *The Complete Works of the Swami Vivekananda, Volume 1*: What is Religion?
-By Swami Vivekananda[^41]
+	By Swami Vivekananda
 </summary>

 A huge locomotive has rushed on over the line and a small worm that was creeping upon one of the rails saved its life by crawling out of the